Enaibs99/enaibs99/README.md

 I'm a passionate Junior Backend Developer with experience in Python and JavaScript.
 I love tackling complex problems, learning new skills, and collaborating with diverse teams to create innovative solutions.

 - 🌱 Currently learning: Backend Fundamentals with Python and JavaScript, DevOps Foundations (Git Containers).
-- 🌍 Languages: JavaScript(Node.js), Python, as well as English, Spanish and Yoruba.
+- 🌍 Languages: JavaScript(Node.js), Python, English, Spanish and Yoruba.
 - 📫 How to reach me: E-mail: enaibs99@gmail.com, Linkedin: Oghenetejiri(Olorunyomi) Enaibe.
 - ⚡ Fun fact: I am a generalist for knowledge.